-Whether a grandparent has the right to visitation with their grandchildren depends on the circumstances, but, in general, there are two steps.
+In general, there are two steps.
 First, the grandparent has to establish that one of the “qualifying circumstances” exists under Colorado law allowing for grandparent visitation rights.
-Second, the grandparent has to file a motion with the court asking for visitation along with an affidavit “setting forth facts supporting the requested order.”
-Under C.R.S. § 19-1-117(1), grandparents may have rights and request visitation when:
+Second, the grandparent must file a motion with the court along with an affidavit “setting forth facts supporting the requested order.”
+Under C.R.S. § 14-10-124.4(3), grandparents may have rights and request visitation when:

 - Custody of the child has been allocated to someone other than the child’s parent (a third party).